gglessner/AuthCheck-GUI/README.md

 # AuthCheck Module

-The `AuthCheck` module is a component of the **HACKtiveMQ Suite** and **ningu framework**, designed to test authentication against various systems including message brokers, databases, directory services, and more.
+The `AuthCheck` module is a component of the **ningu framework**, designed to test authentication against various systems including message brokers, databases, directory services, and more.

 ## Overview